AppField/personal-blog/content/blog/amplify-graphql-typescript/index.md

 ---
 title: AWS Amplify GraphQL API with a React TypeScript Frontend
 date: '2020-06-01'
-description: 'Setup an AWS Amplify GraphQL API and consume it in a React Frontend TypeScript App'
+description: 'Setup an AWS Amplify GraphQL API and consume it in a React Frontend TypeScript App.
+Improve type-safety for GraphQL calls and reduce boilerplate code'
 ---

 ## Introduction